 The JDK concurrency package provides several very useful tool classes.
 These tool classes provide us with a means of concurrent process control in the development.
-This article will introduce how to use CountDownLatch
+This article will introduce how to use CountDownLatch and the internal implementation mechanism based on actual application scenarios.

 What is CountDownLatch

-, was introduced in JDK 1.5, allowing one or more threads to wait for other threads to complete operations before executing.
+CountDownLatch, was introduced in JDK 1.5, allowing one or more threads to wait for other threads to complete operations before executing.

 Example